FouzR/xovi-extensions/README.md

 # repo of xovi extensions

 > [!WARNING]
-> toolbar.qmd and gesture.qmd is currently broken due to a qmldiff hash issue.
+> `toolbar.qmd` and `Gesture.qmd` is currently broken due to a qmldiff hash issue.
 For now, they are both unusable.
-The other mods work fine
+The other mods work fine.
+> Use `Gesture-temp-fix.qmd` for now. `toolbar.qmd` is WIP

 This Repo consists of multiple Xovi(.qmd) extensions that are QoL improvements to the xochitl interface.
 This **needs** qt-resource-rebuilder.so to work.